spbavarva/burplabs/README.md

 ---

+It currently has **113/269** labs and I am adding rest of the labs daily.

 I know this not something new but this helped me to get better with Python Scripting and I adjusted many other things.
 I recommend to try this when you know how lab is solved and just want to solve it.
 Please do not use this before understanding the concepts.

 ## Features